uchicago-cs/cmsc23320/website/academic_honesty.rst

 as long as you don't share or write code together.

-Please note that this also includes "whiteboarding": discussing an assignment with other students by sketching out code on a whiteboard *may* cross the line into academic dishonesty (*even when using pseudocode*).
+Please note that this also includes "whiteboarding": discussing an assignment with other students by sketching out code on a (real or virtual) whiteboard *may* cross the line into academic dishonesty (*even when using pseudocode*).
 If you do sketch out code on a whiteboard, do not take pictures of the code or use the code verbatim in your own solution.
 You should instead focus on using the whiteboard discussion as